PandemicPreventionInstitute/SHED/backend/readme.md

 ## Testing
 ## not yet implimented
 The pipeline and its modules are tested with [pytest](https://docs.pytest.org/en/7.1.x/).
-The testing scripts can be found in the .tests subdirectory.
+The testing scripts can be found in the tests subdirectory.
 To run the tests, run pytest in the backend directory.

 ```bash
 path/to/SHED/backend:$ pytest